 If the function of the larynx is impaired, it no longer opens sufficiently to allow 100% of the inhaled air to pass into the lungs.
 The horse experiences breathing difficulties or even shortness of breath, and the lack of oxygen results in a drop in performance.

 Large horse breeds such as warmbloods, thoroughbreds or some cold-blooded breeds are often affected.
-Among thoroughbreds, between 3 and 8% are affected by laryngeal whistling.
+Between 3 and 8% of thoroughbreds are affected by laryngeal whistling.

-• reluctance to move or panic because the horse cannot breathe under stress
+- reluctance to move or even panic reactions because the horse cannot breathe under stress

-• Respiratory distress and suffocation if the cartilage is sucked in and completely closes the windpipe
+- Difficulty breathing and risk of suffocation if the cartilage is sucked in and blocks the windpipe

-If the sound in the horse only occurs under heavy strain, the horse can continue to be used as a lightly working leisure horse.
-However, a veterinary examination and care at regular intervals is more than advisable, as the symptoms can worsen over time.
+If the whistling noise in the horse only occurs under heavy strain, the animal can in many cases continue to be used as a leisure horse.
+Nevertheless, regular veterinary checks are necessary as the symptoms can worsen over time.

 Causes of Laryngeal Whistling

-• Complications during general anesthesia, e.g. due to hyperextension of the neck if the horse is lying in an unfavorable position
+- Complications of general anesthesia, especially due to hyperextension of the neck

 The Sound in the Horse: Consequences of Laryngeal Whistling